Early Childhood Development, Teacher Assistant Specialization

-- CHD 190 -Coordinated Practice I and EDU 200 - Introduction to Teaching as a Profession are courses that require placement in approved activities by the program head.
+- EDU 200 - Introduction to Teaching as a Profession is a course that requires placement in approved activities by the program head.

 - Students who have current certifications in First Aid and Safety and CPR (Child or Adult) can use these to fulfill the two-credit HLT 106 requirement.
 The original cards must be presented to the Admissions and Records office.
 No online First Aid/CPR cards will be accepted for credit at JTCC.

 - Students with good computer skills may seek to satisfy this requirement by CLEP.